SardineFish/sar-push-service/docs/services.md

 ## Add service profile
 `POST /service/profile/{uid}`

-Only user with access of `ServiceAdmin` are permit to add service profiles to any other user.
+Only user with access of `Admin` are permit to add service profiles to any other user.

 ### Request
 The profile data scheme should match the corresponding service.